zk-org/zk/docs/template.md

 | `timestamp-unix` | 1258490098                 | Number of seconds since January 1, 1970          |
 | `elapsed`        | 12 years ago               | Time elapsed since then in human-friendly format |

-If none of the provided formats suit you, you can use a custom format using `strftime`-style placeholders, e.g. `{{date now "%m-%d-%Y"}}`.
+If none of the provided formats suit you, you can use a custom format using `strftime`-style placeholders, e.g. `{{format-date now "%m-%d-%Y"}}`.
 See `man strftime` for a list of placeholders.

 ### Slug helper